 You would be hard-pressed to find a business more dedicated to honoring its name than Heavens, Oakhurst’s newest gift shop and art gallery.

-The store located along Highway 41 in Oakhurst is filled with paintings and home decor influenced by planets and stars.
+The store located at 40671 Highway 41 in Oakhurst is filled with paintings and home decor influenced by planets and stars.
 Some of the work is direct in its references to celestial bodies, others are more abstract and subtle.

 The films and books in the store are also connected to space in some way.
 A separate darkroom houses lamps, some of which are shaped to look like planets.

 Owner Amir Sade has done his best to make sure his store is consistent in its theme.
 “Everything has a unity.
 Everything is planetary.
 Everything is sphere,” he said.

 The 60-year-old owner places a lot of focus on the store’s atmosphere, wanting to communicate a sense of harmony and togetherness.
 The store opened on Sept.
 15. He said the store’s ambiance is what keeps people around.

 Even the store’s music plays into Sade’s ideal atmosphere, which varies between classical and ambient.

 “The feel is harmonious, universal beauty, nothing ugly, or violent, or sexual.
 Everything blends into the beautiful and harmonious ambiance,” Sade said.

 Sade has been captivated by the workings of outer space since he studied astronomy 20 years ago at Fresno City College and Fresno State.
 He remembers that time fondly and can’t help but laugh when he reminisces about asking one of his instructors about aliens.